agentic-metallurgy/.github/profile/README.md

 ## 🛡️ Agentic Metallurgy

-Simple tools and proof-of-concepts by a simple developer.
+Simple agentic tools by a simple engineer.

-Things that work, get you started, and you can freely hack at.
+Let's get you started building.